Bwil410/conveyorIEC61499/README.md

 ## Usage
 1. Run FBDK using editor.bat
 2. Accept the User Agreement
-3. Open BaggageSystemCtl from the conveyorIEC61499 folder in the src directory
+3. Open BaggageSystemCTL from the conveyorIEC61499 folder in the src directory

-4. Open, Parse, and Compile ConveyorCtl, ConveyorCtlMulti, ConveyorCtlRing, ConveyorCtlCentral from the conveyorIEC61499 folder
+4. Open, Parse, and Compile ConveyorCTL, ConveyorCTLMulti, ConveyorCTLRing, ConveyorCTLCentral from the conveyorIEC61499 folder
-5. Open, Parse and Compile TwoConCtlMulti, TwoConCtlRing, TwoConCtlCentral, CentralServer, ThreeConCtl from the conveyorIEC61499 folder
+5. Open, Parse, and Compile TwoConCtlMulti, TwoConCtlRing, TwoConCtlCentral, CentralServer, ThreeConCtl from the conveyorIEC61499 folder
-6. Parse BaggageSystemCtl
+6. Parse BaggageSystemCTL
-7. Press Run in the top bar of BaggageSystemCtl
+7. Press Run in the top bar of BaggageSystemCTL

 ## Notes
 * Once you run the program, to run it again you have to restart the fbdk editor